Name: Ruth Ruema Hoover

 in 1825.
 Without that bit of information, my research would probably be

-several Hoovers, we have something that is somewhat tangible.
+below) show several Hoovers, we have something tangible to work with.

 - According to the 1880 and 1900 census, Ruth's father was born in

 Virginia.
-But the same census records indicate that her mother was born in
+But the same census records are contradictory for her mother,

-- Ruth married twice in Mercer County, IL: William McManus 1845 and
+- Ruth married twice in Mercer County, IL: William McManus 1845 (at the

-Charles Southern in 1851.
-We can assume, then, that her family was in
+age of 20) and Charles Southern in 1851.
+We can assume, then, that her

 - She lived the last 60 or more years of her life in Mercer county,